paulinaglab/URDashboard/README.md

 Your data/token is never sent to any private server - it's stored on your device exclusively.

-The application only gets the data - it doesn't modify anything on dashboard.
+The application only gets the data - it doesn't modify anything on the dashboard.

 It is all based on an undocumented API, so you use it at your own risk.